-- Appropriate initial application fee (see Licence fees) - One clear passport style photo.
-If submitting multiple applications, you need only submit one photo.
-The photo may be taken on your mobile phone but should be clear and up to date.
-It will be included within your licence - Landlords Gas Safety Record A copy of the current Gas Safety Record(s) covering all gas appliances in the property.
+- Appropriate fee (see Licence fees) - One passport sized photo (35mm x 45mm only).
+If submitting multiple applications, you need only submit one photo. - Landlords Gas Safety Record A copy of the current Gas Safety Record(s) covering all gas appliances in the property.
 The Record must be within date and show that appliances are in a satisfactory condition.
-(You are required to have all appliances etc. checked annually by a Gas Safe registered engineer). - Domestic Electrical Installation Condition Report A copy of a current and satisfactory Domestic Electrical Installation Condition Report for the property, completed by a competent electrical engineer.
+(You are required to have all appliances etc. checked annually by a Gas Safe registered engineer). - Domestic Electrical Installation Condition Report A copy of a current and satisfactory Domestic Electrical Installation Condition Report for the property, completed by a competent electrical

+- engineer.
 The certificate must be within date (max 5 years) and certificates with code 1 or code 2 defects will not be accepted as satisfactory. - Energy Performance Certificate Certificate must be dated within 10 years of date of receipt of application.